shomal/100-days-of-code/log.md

 **Thoughts** Continued adding the various form elements.
 Looked up on W3School on other types of form elements available.
 Felt a bit stuck on getting the multi-text area working today.

+### Day 5: October 9th, 2021

+**Today's Progress**: Continued on with Survey Form project with adding responsiveness to the layout

+**Thoughts** Today was all about getting a responsive layout and making it work for smaller devices.
+CSS Flexbox properties and use of media queries is amazing.
+It took me a while and several tutorials later to understand the basics of getting flex work.

 <!---
 **Link(s) to work**